 Not only are bilberry health benefits awaiting mountaineers, but the many delights of this tasty plant also await.
-It is tasteful, sweet, and the berries are slightly acid.
+It is tasteful and sweet, and the berries are slightly acidic.
 Have you ever tasted them?
-Their pleasant taste remains for some time, as well as the purple color they bestow to the teeth and the tongue of those who have eaten them.
+Their pleasant taste remains for some time, as well as the purple color they bestow on the teeth and the tongue of those who have eaten them.

-Bilberries, or the extracts made from them, are efficient remedies to treat varicose veins, the loss of vision caused by degeneration of the retina, and intestinal parasites.
-The juice of bilberries, or their extracts, are also useful for treating lower urinary infections.
+Bilberries, or their extracts, are efficient remedies to treat varicose veins, vision loss caused by retina degeneration, and intestinal parasites.
+The juice of bilberries, or their extracts, are also helpful in treating lower urinary infections.
 It has been proven that when taken regularly during a period from one to three months, unpleasant recurrent cystitis is avoided in those women who tend to suffer from it.

 Bilberries are part of several pharmaceutical preparations since their excellent medicinal properties have not been substituted by chemically synthesized products.